mambonoob/gentoo-dotfiles/README.md

 I'm only putting these on here since I uninstall/reinstall a lot and like to keep my dots updated.

-I use a combination of xmonad+zsh+alacritty, but I also include these dotfiles:
+I use a combination of bspwm+zsh+alacritty, but I also include these dotfiles:

-- xmonad/bar
+- bspwm/sxhkd
 - Alacritty
 - zsh, fish and bash config
 - .Xresources
-- init.vim/vimrc
-- sxhkd/bspwm
+- vim
 - i3-gaps
 - a bunch of other shit